-Cost of soil nailing installation and removal, maintenance differs nationalize.
+The cost of soil nailing installation and removal, maintenance differs nationally.

 a.
 Immediate inauguration of soil nailing work after excavation should be done to reduce the chance of collapse of soil slope.

 b.
-According to the strength of soil surface, spacing of soil nails should be chosen wisely for better soil slope stabilization.
+According to the strength of the soil surface, the spacing of soil nails should be chosen wisely for better soil slope stabilization.

 c.
-Strength limit state of soil should be analyzed carefully from potential failure.
+Strength limit state of soil should be analyzed carefully for potential failure.

 d.
 Every property should be checked carefully.

 e.
-Nail length, diameter, external loads due to wind, hydrostatic force, earthquakes, vibrations, etc. matter during designation of soil nailing process.
+Nail length, diameter, external loads due to wind, hydrostatic force, earthquakes, vibrations, etc. matters during the designation of the soil nailing process.

 f.
 Drainage system and freeze-thaw action should be taken into consideration.